Freehand-prime/freehand-prime/README.md

 SERVER_SESSION_SECRET (Heroku deployment) A random secret string for passport.js module security.
     NOTE: ./server/constants/warnings.js will yell at you if your secret is < 8 characters or “superDuperSecret”.
 DATABASE_URL (Heroku deployment) database URL to connect to live database on Heroku.
-You can find this link PG_USER – PostgreSQL username used in ./server/modules/pool.js module to connect to a LOCAL database.
+You can find this link.
+PG_USER – PostgreSQL username used in ./server/modules/pool.js module to connect to a LOCAL database.
 PG_SECRET - PostgreSQL password used in ./server/modules/pool.js module to connect to a LOCAL database.
 REACT_APP_S3_URL – Amazon AWS S3 bucket URL.
 Required for Dropzone S3 image upload.